MahdiHaroun/ML-Taxi_Prices-Beta/README.md

 ## New Improvements 🌐🚀🔧

-The model has been integrated with an API and a backend server using [Postman] (https://www.https://www.postman.com/) software.
+The model has been integrated with an API and a backend server using ['Postman'] (https://www.https://www.postman.com/) software.
 This allows for a user input system via a frontend site, enhancing usability.

 ---